ahmadshabeeb/Stockholm-Tourism/readme.md

 # Stockholm Tourism

 A web application displays a map, where users can add their own named places.
 All saved places are shown in a filterable list.
-[Deployed version](https://stockholm-tourism.herokuapp.com)

 ## Getting Started